-The Lee Strasberg experience may begin at any time of year.
-The Institute provides the freedom and flexibility for students to enroll in the 2-Week Intensive, 12-Week Program, One-Year Conservatory and Two-Year Conservatory at the start of any session (Winter, Spring, Summer or Fall) year round.
-The AOS degree program only offers enrollment starting in the Fall each year.
-View our Institute Catalog for full details.
-Applicants are encouraged to submit their applications early, but no later than 2 weeks before the program start for Domestic applicants and no later than 6 weeks before the program start for International applicants.
+Applicants are encouraged to submit their applications early – no later than 2 weeks before the program start for Domestic applicants and no later than 6 weeks before the program start for International applicants.
 (AOS Degree and 2-Week Intensive have separate application deadlines.)

-Schedule an Interview – Our Admissions Coordinator will contact you via email to schedule an interview via Zoom.
+Schedule an Interview * – Our Admissions Coordinator will contact you via email to schedule a Zoom interview.
 The interview is not an audition, but an opportunity for the Admissions staff to speak directly with the applicant and assess if the student has the aptitude and readiness to be a successful student of Method Acting.
 Admission is selective.
 All applicants regardless of experience will be considered; however there is no guarantee of admission.
+Admission interviews are only scheduled after the application, fee, and required documents have been submitted.

-Admissions Decision – Admissions will make a decision and notify you via email with important instructions and guidelines for the next steps for enrollment and registration.
-Decisions for the 12-Week, One-Year Conservatory and Two-Year Conservatory are made on Fridays approximately 2 weeks after the interview.
-The Associate degree decisions are made approximately every 5-6 weeks.
+Admissions Decision – Admissions will make a decision and notify you via email with important instructions and guidelines for enrollment and registration.
+Decisions for the 12-Week, One-Year Conservatory, and Two-Year Conservatory are made on Fridays approximately 2 weeks after the interview.
+AOS degree decisions are made approximately every 5-6 weeks.

 If declined admission, the applicant may re-apply for admissions consideration based on stipulations addressed in the rejection letter.

-2-Week Intensive programs are offered approximately every 6 weeks and do not require an interview.
+*2-Week Intensive programs are offered approximately every 6 weeks and do not require an interview.
 Simply submit your application and required documents.
-Your will be accepted within 2 business days of your completed application if there are still spaces available.
-A non-refundable deposit is required to secure your spot for the desired Intensive.
+You will be accepted within 3 business days of your completed application if there are still spaces available.
+A tuition deposit is required to secure your enrollment spot for the desired Intensive.

-All applicants must be 18 years of age or older and have a high school diploma or its recognized equivalent.
-Students who have not received their high school diploma or equivalent may still be accepted into the Institute, but will be considered special students and are not candidates for a certificate.
+Applicants for all programs must be 18 years of age or older (or have parental consent) and have a high school diploma or its recognized equivalent.
+Students who have not received their high school diploma or equivalent may still be accepted into The Institute, but will be considered special students and are not candidates for a certificate.
 Special students who subsequently complete high school or pass the G.E.D. or nationally recognized equivalent, may move into a certificate program.
 (Note: No credit obtained as a special student will count toward certificate completion.)

 In lieu of an English Proficiency exam, one of the following may be submitted: